 Skymont invested in a boutique wellness resort residence in Niseko with a focus on preserving the natural beauty of Asia’s top ski resort.
-Meanwhile, Skymont is committed to the contribution to a sustainability fund that shall support social and environmental related initiatives in Niseko.
+Meanwhile, the Project is committed to contributing to a sustainability fund that shall support social and environmental related initiatives in Niseko.

 Our Development Partner

 Temak Treehouse specializes in developing boutique residences in the heart of Niseko.
 Specifically, it is committed to small-scale development projects to support local communities, promote local culture, and preserve natural resources.
 The Developer has received technical services from professional consultancy to ensure that the Project adheres to international sustainability standards.
 Its development philosophy is anchored on the three pillars of sustainability: